diegodorado/3d-audio-rotator/README.md

 A chuck script to rotate binaural audio files through ambisonics equations.
 The aim is to generate several outputs with ambisonics rotations applied out of a single binaural input.

-Note: This firts version performs rotations around the Z-axis only.
+Note: This first version performs rotations around the Z-axis only.

 ## Getting Started